 The most dramatic causes of lameness are traumatic injuries.
 Falls and car accidents can cause broken bones – leg bones, the hips, shoulder blades, or the spine can become damaged, leading to pain and usually complete lameness if serious.
 Lighter injuries may “only” damage muscle and soft tissue, or result in dislocations, sprains or pulled muscles – but all of these can still cause lameness.
 If a cat’s tail is pulled too hard, it can damage the spinal nerves that supply the rear legs, leading to paralysis and lameness.
 These kinds of injuries will usually be obvious, and often the cat will have other cuts and scrapes to help identify the cause.

 As with all animals, infections are common in cats, and many can cause lameness if they are located around the legs.
 Cat’s mouths are full of bacteria, and if yours is a bit too feisty, they may end up on the wrong end of next-door’s mean mog, and left with a dirty bite on the leg.
 These kinds of wounds will quickly become swollen and infected, leading to a large pocket full of pus called an abscess.
 If this bursts internally, all the pus and bacteria can spread around the body, so it is best to get them treated quickly.
-Other injuries, such as being cut by plants or pieces of metal, or just a wound that was not cleaned properly, can lead to abscesses.
-A leg with an abscess will usually be very warm, painful and cause lameness.
-There are even germs within your cat that can lead to infection and lameness too.

-Lameness may not always be a sudden change, but progressively get worse.
 In these cases, although there is something going wrong, it is not due to an external injury (though an accident could make the problem worse).
 One of the most common is arthritis, which primarily affects elderly cats, but can be seen in any age.
 Arthritis is a general term for inflammation of the joints, leading to pain.
 As there are many causes, usually a vet will have to assess what kind of arthritis is present, and what can be done.
 In younger cats, there is usually a disease behind the arthritis – in elderly cats, it is often due to natural wear and tear of the joints, so management will be needed.
 Most commonly affected are the hip and the knee joints.

 Often forgotten about when discussing the legs are a cat’s claws.
 Although the claw itself has no nerves, the surrounding tissue can become damaged and cause lameness.
 Most cats will naturally keep their claws short by scratching at objects (hopefully not the sofa!), but some may neglect them.
 In these cats, the claw keeps growing round until it starts to poke into the bottom of their feet.
 This can cause discomfort walking, pain, and can even start to grow into the foot.
 Overgrown claws should be clipped before becoming a problem.
 The claws can also be broken after trauma – if the break is too close to their toe, it may damage blood vessels in the nail, causing bleeding and potentially infection.